rizitis/GitVoyager/README.md

 Only requirement in a Linux system is jq and and a personal github api access token.<br>

 ## Install
-`./install.sh` (no sudo , no root)
+If you exec `./install.sh` (no sudo , no root) will place GitVoyager in $HOME/.local/bin/<br>

 ## SetUp
+0. All **GitVoyager** files must stay in the same folder.
 1. Create (if you dont have) a [github token.](https://github.com/settings/tokens)<br>
-Paste your token in plain.txt file and place file in a safe hiden dir of your system.
+Paste your token in plain.txt file and place file in a safe hidden dir of your system.
 Assume: `/home/user/.config/github_token.txt`<br>
-2. GitVoyager has a conf file stored in   `"$HOME/GitVoyager/gitv.conf"` After installation finish you must edit `gitv.conf`.<br>
+2. GitVoyager has a conf file stored in   `$HOME/.local/bin/GitVoyager/gitv.conf` After installation finish you must edit `gitv.conf`.<br>

 ```